Probabilistic Gathering Of Agents With Simple Sensors: Continuous-time dynamics

-From simple considerations we see that the earliest possible encounter between the forward moving sensing region of agent $s$ and the expansion of the convex-hull of the agents dilation with the same speed.

-By our assumption the agents of the system reside in a convex region contained in the front half plane of the moving agent $s$.
-The geometry of the convex region may change in time as some other agents can possibly move.
-However we have that, due to the finite limit on the speed of all agents the region where all agents reside at some time $\Delta t$ after the motion of agent $s$ started, will not exceed a dilation of the original convex-hull by a disc of radius $\Delta t$.
+By assumption, the agents of the system reside in a convex region contained in the front half-plane of the moving agent $s$.
+The geometry of the convex region may change in time as other agents can possibly move.
+However, due to the bounded speed of all agents, the region where all agents reside during some time $d t\le\Delta t$ after the motion of agent $s$ started will be contained within a dilation of the original convex-hull by a disc of radius $d t$.

-Due to this fact we can compute the earliest time when any agent (different from $s$) can enter the sensing region of the moving agent $s$, thereby stopping its progress.
+Thus agent $s$ will keep advancing at least until its forward moving sensing region intersects the dilation of the convex-hull of the agents with the same speed (or does not sense any other agents during this time-interval).
+Since agents $p_{s-1}$, $p_s$, and $p_{s+1}$ are successive agents on the convex hull, the convex hull at the beginning of the time-step resides completely within the $\alpha_s$ angle: the smaller region limited by the half-lines $[p_s p_{s+1})$ and $[p_s p_{s-1})$.
+Therefore the dilation of the convex hull is included within the dilation of these half-lines.
+To lower bound the step made by agent $s$, we study when the dilation of these half-lines first intersect the translation of the sensing region of agent $s$.

+The dilation of the half-lines consists in the union of three simple geometric objects: the translation of the two half-lines $[p_s p_{s\pm1})$ in the outward direction orthogonal to them, and a circular arc with fixed center $s$ and angle $\pi - \alpha_s$ and with growing radius.

+Assume the translation of the sensing region of agent $s$ first intersects the dilation of the half-lines on one of their translations.
+In this case, from simple considerations, the first intersection happens on the translation of the half-line $[p_s p_{s\pm1})$ with smallest angle with respect to the original half-plane of sensing of agent $s$.
+Without loss of generality assume this happens on the $[p_sp_{s+1})$ side.

-In the Figure \ref{UL_StepMin1} we see that this may happen when the forward moving front line of the sensing range will intersect the dilating convex-hull of the agents as it looked at the beginning of agent $s$'s motion.
-This may happen at the point $M$ which is located a distance of $\|BM\|=\delta\tan{\frac{\gamma_s}{2}}$, where $\gamma_s$ is $\frac{\pi}{2}-\theta_s$.
+We then clearly see that the intersection between the sensing region of agent $s$ and the translating half-line will happen when this half-line intersects the corner point at distance $\delta$ of agent $s$ on the $[p_sp_{s+1})$ side.
+This happens at point $M$ which is located a distance of $\|BM\|=\delta\tan{\frac{\gamma_s}{2}}$, where $\gamma_s$ is $\frac{\pi}{2}-\theta_s$ (see \cref{UL_StepMin1}).
+Since the heading of agent $s$ is assumed to be within the $\beta_s^*$ region, we have

-We have by (\ref{UL_SharpestAngleValue}) that $\alpha_s \leq \pi(1-\frac{2}{n})$, therefore
+We have by \cref{UL_SharpestAngleValue} that $\alpha_s \leq \pi(1-\frac{2}{n})$, therefore

 And since $\gamma_s\overset{\Delta}{=}\frac{\pi}{2}-\theta_s$, we have that $ \gamma_s \geq \frac{\pi}{2}-\frac{\pi}{2}(1-\frac{1}{n})=\frac{\pi}{2n} $, and therefore (as $0<\frac{\gamma_s}{2}<\frac{\pi}{2}$) we have that